 The Project falls under the Mission Springs Water District's (MSWD) sewer service area.
 Public sewer and water is provided to the Project area by the Mission Springs Water District.
 MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
+The Horton

-The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
-The Project is proposing a 424,000 square foot facility specialized for the indoor cultivation and processing of medical marijuana; wastewater is expected to be accommodated by the existing sewer line.
-The interim site plan will utilize a portable toilet service in compliance with industry regulations until the construction of the permanent facilities.
+Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+The Project is proposing a facility specialized for the indoor cultivation and processing of marijuana with a total buildout of 169,000 square feet; wastewater is expected to be accommodated by the MSWD sewer system.
 The Project is not expected to exceed wastewater treatment requirements of the State Regional Water Quality Control Board (SRWQCB) (Colorado River Basin).
 In addition, City and other local and governmental agency review will ensure compliance with all current and applicable wastewater treatment requirements.
-Less than significant impacts are expected.
+Les